roopesh90/connectivitypinger/README.md

 ### Background

 To explore how [Exponential backoff][exp_backoff] works, I wrote this script that helps check if the system is connected to the Internet of not.
+Another reason for making the script is, I was fed up with my ISP resetting my connection, since I'm on shh, it kept timing out and the only way to find/notify disconnection was through Dropbox, and it takes for ever.

 Exponential back-off states that: